elifesciences/elife-continuum-documentation/file_naming_spec.md

 reciept of success we allow the system to update it's records to indicate a new version has been published.

-#### What paths needs to be retained in the XML to assetts?
+#### What paths need to be retained in the XML to assets?

-Some components in the aritcle XML will point to file assetts.
+Some components in the article XML will point to file assets.
 On creating a new version of an article thse paths in the XML will need to get updated.

 #### How do we update a revision number?

 It is up to the content processor to handle revisions, and to send us the correctly named new revision.
+Revision numbers do not affect the publishing platform as the bot will have removed them beforehand.
+TO DISCUSS WITH IAN

 #### How do we bootstrap a new instance of the site that respects all previous versioned published articles?